srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

     ---------------------------------------------------
     ```

 Okay, there is a lot of output here, focus first on the request message.
-In the request body, we have `cli`` method set and the `commands` list contains a list of strings, where each string is a CLI command as it is seen in the CLI.
+In the request body, we have `cli` method set, and the `commands` list contains a list of strings, where each string is a CLI command as it is seen in the CLI.
 We have only one command to execute, hence our list has only one element - `show version`.

 The response message contains a list of results.
 Since we had only one command, our results list contains a single element, which matches the output of the `show version | as json` command when it is invoked in the CLI.